Ascension-Homelab/Ikora-Backup-Agent/README.md

 ```

 Note that each line represents an individual `rsync` task.
 The first parameter will be used as the source for `rsync` so `rsync` will attempt to transfer that directory.
 The second parameter is the exclude file, a plaintext file that `rsync` will reference.
 An exclude file is required for every source path, even if one is not needed, in which a blank file can be used.
 The exclude file should consist of paths or regex for folders or files to exclude from the backup process.

+## Backing Up

+Backup is done to Google Drive with unlimited storage using rclone in this current setup.

+### Configuration

+1. Download rclone
+2. Add Google Drive as a remote, possibly using new OAuth credentials
+3. Add `crypt` as a remote since backups are encrypted
+4. `rclone -L copy /path/to/backups <name of crypt remote>:`

+## Restoring

+1. Download rclone
+2. Add Google Drive as a remote, possibly using new OAuth credentials
+3. Add `crypt` as a remote since backups are encrypted, using same passphrase and blank salt
+4. Sync rclone copy to local from the `crypt` remote